Do you know what to consider when buying toys for toddlers? If not, keep reading to find out what you need to know!

 This is a magical time when your child will explore the world and start growing up before your eyes.
 It’s also a critical stage where you must guide your baby and help develop their skills.
 And what better way to do this than playtime?

 7 Things to Consider When Buying Toys for Toddlers

 As your baby advances into a new stage, it’s time to get them new toys.
 Here are a few things you should know before you start stocking up.

 1. Make Sure The Toys are Safe

 The first point to consider is obvious – the toys shouldn’t be so small that your toddler might swallow or choke on them.
-They’re going to try to taste everything, so keep that in mind.
+They’ll try to taste everything, so keep that in mind.

 Beware of battery-operated toys.
 Batteries can be hazardous; they can cause chemical burns and internal bleeding.
-If you do get such toys, make sure the battery case is tightly locked.
+If you get such toys, ensure the battery case is tightly locked.

-Avoid toys that have sharp parts, or even small bits like buttons.
-Also, make sure that riding toys have safety harnesses and straps and are well balanced and stable.
+Avoid toys that have sharp parts or even small bits like buttons.
+Also, ensure riding toys have safety harnesses and straps and are well-balanced and stable.

 2. Toddlers Love to Play Pretend Games